Do's and Don'ts on Intermittent Fasting for Women

 What Is Intermittent Fasting?

 Broadly, intermittent fasting is a method of calorie restriction that entails scheduling time to refrain from eating.
-Based on what IF strategy you use, your fasting may include full 24-hour periods or windows during the day.
+Based on what IF strategy you use, your fasting may include full 24-hour periods or shorter windows during the day.

 All methods of IF include two components: designated times for eating and designated times for fasting or low-calorie intake.
 Intermittent fasting may provide various health benefits spanning from weight management to blood sugar and blood pressure management.